-Employing the Activating the Squares Strategy is targeted on addressing these accessibility gaps and fostering vibrant, inclusive neighborhoods.
-By prioritising city squares for community uses, such as recreational activities, cultural events, and social gatherings, the strategy transforms underutilised spaces into dynamic hubs of community engagement.
-Additionally, this approach facilitates the development of greater density neighborhoods, as enhanced public spaces contribute to the attractiveness and livability of urban areas, supporting population growth and sustainable urban development.
+By activating the City Squares and Adelaide Park Lands for local recreational uses this strategy aims to address the accessibility gaps and foster vibrant, inclusive neighborhoods.
+By prioritising these spaces for community uses, such as recreational activities, cultural events, and social gatherings, the strategy transforms underutilised spaces into dynamic hubs for people.
+This approach facilitates the development of greater density neighbourhoods, as enhanced public spaces contribute to the attractiveness and livability of urban areas, supporting population growth and sustainable urban development.